Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

 responsively.
 This means that we want independent asynchronous panning for both the top-level page and the iframe.
 In addition to iframes, elements that have the overflow:scroll CSS property set are also scrollable.
-In the scrollable elements are arranged in a tree structure, and in the APZ code we have a matching tree of AsyncPanZoomController (APZC) objects, one for each scrollable element.
+In the display list, scrollable elements are arranged in a tree structure, and in the APZ code we have a matching tree of AsyncPanZoomController (APZC) objects, one for each scrollable element.
 To manage this tree of APZC instances, we have a single APZCTreeManager object.
 Each APZC is relatively independent and handles the scrolling for its associated scrollable element, but there are some cases in which they need to interact; these cases are described in the sections below.

 Hit detection
 ~~~~~~~~~~~~~